gregarious/mwcdc-server/README.md

 * New users from MWCDC should have the following settings:
 	- `is_staff = True`
 	- `groups` includes the Group created above

+### Dotcloud deployment cheatsheet

+*(Note that dotcloud-specific config settings are only set in the deploy-dotcloud branch)*

+#### Pushing repository

+The project is currently just set to deploy using rsync, using:

+> dotcloud push

+#### Importing/exporting data

+To import data to the Dotcloud db instance, first create the dump file as follows:

+> pg_dump --format=plain --no-owner --clean --no-privileges mwcdc_development > dump.sql

+Then, to import, run `dotcloud env list` to get all the database env options, and use them in this command:

+> psql --username=<USENAME> --password --port=<PORT> --host=<HOST> mwcdcserverapp_production < dump.sql